 Westpark, Public park in western Dortmund, Germany.

-Westpark is a public green space in western Dortmund with two large playgrounds, barbecue areas, and a dedicated dog section.
-The site spans a central location and connects several surrounding neighborhoods.
+Westpark is a public green space in western Dortmund, close to the city center, with two large playgrounds, barbecue areas, and a dedicated dog section.
+It connects the surrounding neighborhoods of Innenstadt-West, Unionviertel, and Klinikviertel through a network of walkable paths.

-The site was originally a cemetery called Westentotenhof established in 1811 outside the city walls.
-When a new main cemetery opened in 1912, the land was transformed into the present-day park.
+The site was established in 1811 as a cemetery called Westentotenhof, just outside the city walls of the time.
+When a new main cemetery opened in 1912, the land was gradually turned into the park it is today.

-At the northeastern entrance stands a memorial marking the location of a former Jewish cemetery that existed from 1815 until the 1940s.
-This site preserves memory of an important part of local history that visitors often overlook.
+Near the northeastern entrance of the park stands a memorial marking the location of a Jewish cemetery that existed here from 1815 until the 1940s.
+The memorial is easy to walk past without noticing, but it marks a part of local history that is not documented elsewhere in the park.

 The community of curious travelers